kimfucious/sakura/README.md

 #### Time to Build

-To test out this theme on your local machine, run the following command from within the kbj folder:
+To test out this theme on your local machine, run the following command from within the `sakura` folder:

 ```shell
 gulp serve